 '''

+has(Element) : Boolean

+count(Element): Integer

+inspection:

+size: Integer

+combination:

 with(Element): Collection

 without(Element): Collection

 '''

 The operations with() and without() are the principal way of adding and removing elements singly in the pure functional expression language.
 All operations affecting collections are constructive, that is, they construct a new instance of the same kind of collection (they do not modify the collection).
 The operation has() tests whether an element is present in a collection; and count() counts the number of occurrences of an element.